Psychology is the bedrock of any business.

 Unfortunately, despite a lot of scouring through the Internet & running the errands, you failed to manage a ticket.

-Next morning, one of your friends gives you a ticket knowing your extreme interest.
-Although s/he wants nothing from you in return, you still feel the inclination of returning the favor, right?
-That’s social psychology.
+Next morning, one of your friends gives you a ticket knowing you were extremely interested.
+Although he wants nothing from you in return, you still feel the inclination of returning the favor, right?
+Everybody does.

 When you offer value to your audience for free, they tend to give back too.
 Such value can be given through blog posts, eBooks, email courses, and in many more forms.

-And when you offer valuable content to your audience, you build a connection.
+When you offer valuable content to your audience, you build a connection.
 And when you provide such value on a regular basis, your bond continues to grow stronger and stronger.
 And this connection is what converts prospects into open-wallet buyers.
+Makes sense?

-Unlike the money-hungry marketers out there, Neil doesn’t use Adsense to monetize his channel because he believes it hurts the user experience.
+Unlike most marketers, Neil doesn’t use Adsense to monetize his channel because he believes it hurts the user experience.

-All this goes to show how much Neil cares and is dedicated to better the life of his audience.
+All this goes to show how much Neil cares and is dedicated to better the life of his audience, and not just after the money.

 Seeing Neil’s care and dedication, you can rest assured if Neil ever wants to sell a book, course, or even tickets for an event, they will sell out the moment they hit the shelves.

-Humans are social beings.
-And we are genetically designed to follow the path that the majority of the people take.
+We humans are social beings.
+And we are genetically designed to follow the path taken by the majority.
 This is also known as the ‘me too affect’.

-Again.
-Why do we tend to follow the thing most people select?
+Why do people make such decisions?
 Because of the conformity behind it.

-We believe the majority of people can’t go wrong.
+We tend to believe that the majority of people can’t go wrong.
 Even if makes no sense, we continue to follow the herd with complete blindness, according to this study.
+Crazy, eh?

-You can utilize several types of social proofs.
-Testimonials, celebrity endorsement, brand endorsement, user reviews, ratings, social media shares, followers, are a few examples.
+There are many types of social proofs – testimonials, celebrity endorsement, brand endorsement, user reviews, ratings, social media shares, followers, are a few examples.

-When you sprinkle such social proof throughout your website, you muscle up your content and your brand as well.
+When you sprinkle such social proof throughout your website, you muscle up your content and brand.
 Here’s an excellent example of how to use social proof (testimonials to be exact) to convince your audience:

 The Fear of Missing Out